benjamincrozat/legacy-blog/posts/18-php-ai.md

 ### Usage

 1. We need to copy and paste text from a job offer.
 It doesn't matter which one.
-(In the initial project, the crawler did it for me.)
+(In the initial project, the crawler did it for me, but we need to keep this tutorial as simple as possible.)
 2. We give instructions to the GPT-3 model: *"Extract the requirements for this job offer as a list."*;
 3. Then, we call the API using PHP, which is way more convenient than manually making HTTP requests.